 English is taught in blocks of work relating to different genre of writing.
 Grammar, spelling, phonics, handwriting and reading comprehension are taught either as part of the literacy lesson or as separate sessions throughout the day, depending on the age and ability of the children.
 Reading sessions usually take place in the afternoon and consist of individual, group and whole class reading depending on the year group.
 All children are heard read regularly by an adult.

 In Reception and Year 1, the children are split in to phonic ability groups and Read, Write, Inc is taught.
 Further information is available in the separate subject areas on this website.

 In Key Stage 2, spellings and phonics continue to be differentiated and may be taught as part of the lesson rather than as a separate session.
 Spelling Shed is used for teaching Spelling across KS2.
-Much of the writing is cross-curricular and they learn to develop a cursive script and a deeper understanding of grammar conventions.
+Much of the writing is cross-curricular and the children learn to develop a cursive script and a deeper understanding of grammar conventions.

 Opportunities for activities directly linked to learning in ‘Speaking and Listening’ are identified in both medium and short term planning.
 They include:

 The Foundation Stage follows the EYFS Guidance (DfES) and the White Rose Mastery Scheme.
 The children work on the sections entitled ‘Numbers and Shape and Space and Measures’.
 Through this they develop their early mathematical ideas.
 Early concepts, such as comparing and counting, help lay the foundation for later concepts and help lead to the understanding of number in later years.

 Practical resources are used and these include dienes, counting apparatus, number lines and individual whiteboards.
-Although we do not follow one published scheme, teachers select materials and resources as appropriate to best support the children.
+Teachers select materials and resources as appropriate to best support the children.